European banks take more provisions for Russian operations

 European banks reported more write-downs and provisioning for future losses at their Russian operations as they look for ways to exit.
 Societe Generale is the first of the major European financial groups to have found a way to quit Russia, with Austria’s Raiffeisen Bank and Italy’s UniCredit still at the crossroads.

 European banks are set to lose over $7bn through pulling out of Russia followikng Moscow's military invasion of Ukraine on trading losses, write-downs and costs of exiting the country, Bloomberg estimated citing unnamed sources close to consultations of the banking CFOs and regulators.

+Western banks have $86bn of exposure to Russia and are setting aside more than $10bn in expectation of losses on their ventures, according to Financial Times calculations.

 All banks in Russia face huge problems following the imposition of Western sanctions, the collapse in the value of the ruble, and the country’s looming economic crisis.

 UniCredit, Russia’s tenth-largest bank in terms of capital and thirteenth-largest in terms of assets, said in March it is considering exiting Russia.
 This week it booked an additional provision reserve of €1.3bn for its Russian subsidiary in its 1Q21 results.
 It reported a €1.9bn ($2bn) potential exposure related to Russia.
 In the worst-case scenario, the Italian lender has warned it could face a loss of €5.3bn if its entire Russian business was wiped out, down from a previous estimate of €7.4bn.
 This includes derivatives and its €4.5bn cross-border exposure to Russian clients, net of guarantees worth about €1bn.